AdaCore/spark2014/docs/ug/gnatprove.rst

 All arguments should be provided.

-The category currently has no impact on the behavior of the tool, but the idea is that False_Positive should be used to suppress checks that cannot occcur, but Gnatprove was unable to detect this; Intentional indicates that the condition can occur but is not considered to be a bug.
+The category currently has no impact on the behavior of the tool, but the idea is that ``False_Positive`` should be used to suppress checks that cannot occcur, but |GNATprove| was unable to detect this; ``Intentional`` indicates that the condition can occur but is not considered to be a bug.

-Pattern should be a substring of the Gnatprove check message to be suppressed.
+Pattern should be a substring of the |GNATprove| check message to be suppressed.

 Reason is any string that the user can use to provide a reason for the suppression.
-This reason may be present in a Gnatprove report.
+This reason may be present in a |GNATprove| report.

-Placement rules are as follows: in a statement list or declaration list, pragma Annotate applies to the preceding item in the list, ignoring other pragma Annotate.
+Placement rules are as follows: in a statement list or declaration list, ``pragma Annotate`` applies to the preceding item in the list, ignoring other ``pragma Annotate``.
 If there is no preceding item, the pragma applies to the enclosing construct.

 Warnings and Error Messages